Jet Li: Philanthropy

-He founded Taiji Zen in 2011, along with co-founder Executive chairman Jack Ma.
-Taiji Zen combined the martial art of Taijiquan (a.k.a.
-T'ai Chi Chuan) with practices such as meditation.
-It packaged these into several different classes and online programs.

 Filmography

 By US box office statistics, the most successful Jet Li film as of August 2010 is Lethal Weapon 4, which grossed over $130 million domestically, while the second is The Expendables with over $103 million.
 Hero is the third most successful foreign language film in the US, and one of the most critically acclaimed Li movies.
 Fearless is the seventh most successful foreign language film of all time in the US.
-From an aggregated critical point of view, the best acclaimed Li movie is Fist of Legend (Rotten Tomatoes: 100%) and the worst is War (Rotten Tomatoes: 14%).
+From an aggregated critical point of view, the best acclaimed Li movie is Fist of Legend (Rotten Tomatoes: 100%) and the worst is The One (Rotten Tomatoes: 13%).